Lineage

 Professor Akbar Muhammad

 Akbar Muhammad, a 1st degree Brazilian Jiu Jitsu Black Belt under Sensei Nardu Debrah, has been a student at the Budokan since 2008 where he started in the art of Brazilian Jiu-Jitsu.
 Akbar’s competitive nature led him to compete in his first BJJ tournament and he hasn’t looked back since.
-Now with numerous medals and championships on the competition scene, he is using those experiences to help new Budokan students.
-Akbar is an instructor of the beginners BJJ class.
-He remains an active competitor while training Judo and Iaido and is currently working towards his goals in Brazilian Jiu-Jitsu.

 Guidelines